tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

 Additional data collected included:

--   **Energy Literacy Quiz**: An 8-item questionnaire assessing participants' knowledge of energy consumption and conversion.
+-   **Energy Literacy Quiz**: An 8-item questionnaire assessing participants' knowledge of energy consumption and conversion (DeWaters & Powers, 2011).
 -   **Calculator Usage Tracking**: Questions determined whether participants used a calculator, paper/pen, or other methods to complete the tasks.
 -   **Demographic Survey**: Collected information on gender, age, income, education, employment status, and state of residence.
 -   **Environmental Attitudes Survey**: Assessed participants' pro-environmental attitudes and perceived importance of energy conservation.